GForceIndustries/mikrotik-spamhaus-drop-ips/README.md

 # Spamhaus DROP IP Address Lists for MikroTik Firewalls

 MikroTik firewall address lists for the Spamhaus DROP list.
 Refreshed daily at 05:30 UTC.
-The generated configuration files create IPv4 and IPv6 address lists named **spamhaus-drop-ips-ipv4** and **spamhaus-drop-ips-ipv6** which can be used in firewall filter/NAT/mangle rules.
+The generated configuration files create IPv4 and IPv6 address lists named **spamhaus-drop-ips-ipv4** and **spamhaus-drop-ips-ipv6** which can be used in firewall rules.

+Developed and tested on RouterOS 7.18.2

 ## Usage